gblazquez/bowshockpy/docs/source/user_guide/installation.rst

    $ python3 -m venv env

 You should activate the environment in order to install ``BowshockPy`` and its dependencies, and every time you would like to use the package.
-You can activate the Python environment by
+You can activate the Python environment by executing

 .. code-block:: console